Sleep Like a Baby

 The ultimate aim is to learn how to deal with situations with a witnessing attitude, so that we don't get caught up in so much stress!
 Regular yoga practice really can allow you to achieve this.

 There are many aspects to yoga, it has been practised in India for thousands of years.
 Practised correctly, under the guidance of a good teacher, yoga is a healing modality, not simply an exercise regime.

 Many scientific research papers have been published about the effectiveness of yoga.
 Research is occurring around the World, including in Australia, the USA, India, the UK and many other countries.
 (See https://www.ncbi.nlm.nih.gov for research articles.)

 Obstacles!
 Always there are obstacles because we can be our own worst enemy, especially when it comes to making changes.
 Obstacles will arise when the conscious mind gets in the way, trying to thwart our best intentions.

 It's not usually that we don't enjoy the practice, or don't think it is doing us good - it is that little negative imp on our shoulder telling us that we don't deserve the change we want, or won't be able to maintain good health, or that we shouldn't be spending so much time on ourselves.

-Sometimes others discourage us as they are jealous of the improvements they see, or maybe scared that the changes will cause us to find new friends.
+Sometimes others discourage us as they are jealous of the improvements they see, or maybe scared that the changes will cause us to find new friends, or a new partner.